soomin-kevin-sung/dotnet-flexgrid/README.md

 ## Support

-You can "Pull request" or requesting add New Feature.<br>
+If you have any good ideas (such as new featrue, refactoring, improvement feature quality, etc), do not hesitate to let me know!
-Tell me any good idea (new featrue, refactoring, improvement feature quality, etc.).<br>
+You also can "Pull request" or request adding New Feature to the email below.
 Thank you.

 - E-mail : ssm0725@gmail.com